ZacharyGroff/TheFuzz/README.md

 # TheFuzz
-A fuzzy string comparison library for Python/CPython
+A fuzzy string comparison library for Python/CPython -- IN PROGRESS